-For the more information about water resources in the National Park Service, please visit http://www.nature.nps.gov/water/.
+For the more information about water resources in the National Park Service, please visit https://www.nature.nps.gov/water/.

 Program staff contribute to NPS efforts by providing national consistency in water related activities, specialized analytical or technology support to field-based water professionals, and by conducting studies requiring specialized technical skills or dealing with significant issues of multi-park, regional, or national scope.
 Support is made available to parks and other the NPS entities through 1) national program coordination, 2) technical assistance, and 3) funded project support.

-Park managers and planners in the NPS are confronted with a wide variety of hydrologic problems and issues, often in the day-to-day operation of the park, and also, as a result of special circumstances such as floods, wildfire, infrastructure failure, etc. Few parks have staff with specific hydrologic expertise necessary for the wide range of potential problems, and therefore, periodically require assistance to adequately address specialized issues.
+Park managers and planners in the NPS are confronted with a wide variety of hydrologic problems and issues, often in the day-to-day operation of the park, and also, as a result of special circumstances such as floods, wildfire, and infrastructure failure.
+Few parks have staff with specific hydrologic expertise necessary for the wide range of potential problems, and therefore, periodically require assistance to adequately address specialized issues.
 Hydrology Program staff are able to efficiently contribute to issue resolution by providing needed technical expertise in the physical water-related disciplines, often drawing upon prior knowledge gained from earlier WRD studies at the park.
-Additionally, Hydrology Program staff understand the special management mandates of the NPS and, therefore, are able to work effectively with park staffs dealing with unique park circumstances.
+Additionally, Program staff understand the special management mandates of the NPS and, therefore, are able to work effectively with park staffs dealing with unique park circumstances.

 Examples of Hydrology Program Assistance

-Funded project support occurs when needs of a park project is beyond the limits technical assistance or staff capabilities.
+Funded project support can occur when the needs of a park project are beyond the limits technical assistance or staff capabilities.
 In this case, the Hydrology Program can assist parks by developing detailed scopes of work, providing direct funding from WRD funding sources, performing COTR duties for park based projects, and/or helping identify appropriate sources of expertise at universities, other government agencies, or private industry.